blainehansen/votebase/README.next.md

 give payment info, and even a means for splitting costs across members give your polity a name provide an initial Ruleset to be loaded

+## (Someday) Once votebase is a language or a set of macros over a database language

+Instead of all these json declarations of requires, it will be basically the coq/lean concept of parameterized modules, where the parameters can be types or functions etc.

+Then it's all just in the type system baby.
  -->